Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

 ## InlineData

-We can save time and maintance by creating one test method that takes parameter that are passed in to be used by the test rather than writing multiple test methods to test differnet test cases this achived by parameters to test methods as opposed to hard code data we pass it in.
+We can save time and maintenance by creating one test method that takes parameter that are passed in to be used by the test rather than writing multiple test methods to test different test cases this achieved by parameters to test methods as opposed to hard code data we pass it in.

 From having multiple test like below for each test case: